-After Pentagon Ends Contract, Top-Secret Scientists' Group Vows To Carry On
+After Pentagon Ends Contract, Top-Secret Scientists Group Vows To Carry On

 "Probably their most famous study was about trying to stop the infiltration from North Vietnam into the South," Finkbeiner says.

 The problem was that North Vietnamese troops and supplies were hard to find beneath the dense jungle canopy.
 The Jasons' solution was to develop a system of remote sensors that could be airdropped into the jungle and provide intelligence on the enemy.
 The program, like much to do with Vietnam, was controversial and didn't work perfectly.
-But it laid the groundwork for modern electronic warfare, where sensors provide troops with detailed battlefield information, Finkbeiner says.
+But it laid the groundwork for modern electronic warfare, in which sensors provide troops with detailed battlefield information, Finkbeiner says.

-In recent years, Hemley says that the Jasons have broadened the areas they study.
+In recent years, Hemley says, the Jasons have broadened the areas they study.
 They've tried to help the Department of Agriculture develop better ways to use data to understand crop production, for example.
 And they advised the Census Bureau on how to streamline its operations.

 So it came as a surprise to Hemley and others when, in late March, the Pentagon abruptly announced it was ending its primary contract with the Jasons.
-The contract, run through the Mitre Corporation, is the vehicle that allows the Jasons to do work with other parts of the government as well.
+The contract, run through the Mitre Corp., is the vehicle that allows the Jasons to do work with other parts of the government as well.
 Without it, the group has no way of getting the several million dollars in funding it needs to operate annually.

-"The department remains committed to seeking independent technical advice and review," Pentagon spokeperson Heather Babb said.
-But Steven Aftergood sees another reason for the end of the relationship.
+"The department remains committed to seeking independent technical advice and review," Pentagon spokesperson Heather Babb said.
+But Aftergood sees another reason for the end of the relationship.
 He says that the Jasons are a blunt bunch.
-If they think an idea is dumb or won't work, they aren't afraid to say it.
+If they think an idea is dumb or won't work, they aren't afraid to say so.

 "They were offering the opposite of cheerleading," he says.
-"And DoD decided that maybe they didn't want to pay for that any longer."
+"And DOD decided that maybe they didn't want to pay for that any longer."

 Aftergood says it's a real mistake to cut ties with the Jasons now.
-The Pentagon is embarking on ambitious research into artificial intelligence, quantum computing, and advanced hypersonic missiles.
+The Pentagon is embarking on ambitious research into artificial intelligence, quantum computing and advanced hypersonic missiles.
 The Jasons have expertise on these topics and will likely be useful.

 For now, Hemley says, the group is eager to continue its research and is "working closely with our sponsors to make sure that happens."

 The National Nuclear Security Administration, which oversees the nation's nuclear weapons, would be a natural fit for the group.
-It has solicited numerous studies from the Jasons on the nuclear stockpile over the years.
+Over the years, it has solicited numerous studies from the Jasons on the nuclear stockpile.

 At a congressional hearing this month, NNSA Administrator Lisa Gordon-Hagerty voiced her support for the Jasons: "I can tell you that they are rich and history," she said, "and their technical expertise is sound."